Best Time to Visit Albania

 While Albania is generally a safe country to visit, it’s always wise to take some basic precautions.

-Be vigilant when crossing roads, as traffic can be somewhat chaotic, and pedestrian rights are not always a priority.
+Be vigilant when crossing roads.
+Traffic can be somewhat chaotic, and pedestrian rights are not always a priority.

-Avoid displays of wealth and keep your valuables close, especially in crowded places or on public transport, to minimize the theft risk.
+Avoid displays of wealth and keep your valuables close, especially in crowded places or on public transport, to minimize the risk of theft.

 Your Turn to Visit